 You can’t prevent genetic conditions like colobomas from developing during your pregnancy.

-Colobomas — and other genetic conditions — are linked to certain environmental factors (things that happen to or around a pregnant person), including:
+Colobomas — and other genetic conditions — are linked to certain environmental factors (things that happen to or around a person who is pregnant), including:

 Talk to your provider about what you should avoid eating, drinking or doing while you’re pregnant.